zenustech/zeno/BUILD.md

 sudo apt-get install -y qt5-default
 ```

-> We haven't tested Zeno on WSL, but please give feedback if you meet trouble there, we'd happy to help you resolve :)
+> We haven't tested Zeno on WSL (they doesn't have X11 by default), but please give feedback if you meet trouble there, we'd happy to help you resolve :)

 ### Arch Linux